 We see that on an overall basis, the Nifty 100 Equal Weight Index performed better than the Nifty 100 Index most of the time.
 However, in the last two months (April & May), the Nifty 100 Index piped the Nifty 100 Equal Weight Index.
-The plausible reason for the same is the sudden growth in large cap funds over the last 2 months (from the 2nd half of March 2019 onwards).
+The plausible reason for this is the sudden growth in large cap funds over the last 2 months.

 - Aug 2013 to Jul 2014 : 43% (Nifty 100), 55% (Equal Weight)